 Every time we chat with a potential client to discuss their video project, the first point we always emphasize is the importance of their video script.
 In fact the most crucial and time-intensive step in the video production process is usually the script writing stage.
-Writing one is an art with no set rules or formulas if you’re looking for something unique.
-So what’s the best advice that will help you in your video marketing efforts?
+Writing a great one is an art-form, and we’ve written about how to get started if you’re feeling lost.

-Below are 7 of the most valuable resources, sure to help you write a kick @$$ video script:
+Whether you’re a script writing newbie, or seasoned vet, below are 7 of the most valuable resources that will help you write a kick @$$ video script:

 Wistia consistently puts out some of the best video content around, and what better way to learn about video script writing than watching a video on it?
 Wistia’s video below covers what kinds of questions you should ask yourself before starting out, how to use Google Docs to collaborate with your team, what to avoid, and more.